RichardStoker-USDA/Food-Mapper/README.md

 ## Citation

-If you use Food Mapper in your research, please cite:
+If you use FoodMapper in your research, please cite:

 [Citation placeholder - to be updated upon publication]